 Whether you want to learn how to manage your sales process for your own online venture or improve your sales negotiation skills to better serve your clients, being a good salesperson is an essential digital skill in this era.
 Not to mention that these skills will also allow you to better market yourself to potential employers.

-Brushing up your digital skills is essential if you want to have a successful career working remotely.
+Brushing up your digital skills is essential if you want to have a successful career tele-commuting.
 This is especially true if you’re in your 50s and 60s and are looking to transition to remote working or make a career switch that involves getting freelance gigs you can do from home.

 No matter what your interests are, boosting your skills is a great way to find opportunities that would otherwise be outside of your reach.